mashupgarage/MG-Eng-Playbook/tech/ruby-on-rails/rails-asdf-setup.md

 sudo apt-get install libyaml-dev sudo apt-get install libssl-dev -y
 ```
-> In arch linux you can run `sudo pacman -S base-devel` instead of build-essential
+> In arch linux you can run `sudo pacman -S base-devel` instead of build-essential.

+> Windows WSL typically installs ubuntu so the command above can be used under WSL2.

 ## Installing ruby on rails